nicpenning/kibana-ctf/README.md

 │   └── elastic_saved_objects.json ---> These are the saved objects that are imported into the Elastic stack for the challenge.
 (Optional)
 ```

-#### Advanced Settings for CTFd access - Allow others on the network to access CTF
+#### Advanced Settings for CTFd access - Allow others on the network to access the CTF
 Note: You can grab the Ubuntu IP by running this from your Ubuntu WSL2 host: `ip addr | grep eth0`:
 ```bash
 2: eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UP group default qlen 1000